top of page

 The Flight Attendant– HBO Max Miniseries Review

-An intense, thrilling, The of a murder mystery starring Kaley Cuoco of The Big Bang Theory fame.
+An intense, thrilling, cracker of a murder mystery starring Kaley Cuoco of The Big Bang Theory fame.
 Taking a chance on a unique concept based on a book of the same name by Chris Bohjalian, HBO seems to have a hit on its hands.
-The first three episodes of The Flight Attendant are nothing short of must-watch content.
+The first three episodes of The Flight Attendant HBO Miniseries are nothing short of must-watch content.

 Kaley Cuoco in The Flight Attendant.
 Image Credit: HBO Max